-Defense Department (U.S. Army) CC 57411 Gen Creighton W. Abrams (right) talks with MajGen George I. Forsythe, commanding general of the U.S. Army's 1st Cavalry Division (Airmobile). cept for amphibious operations reasoned that the usefulness of such operations stemmed "from mobility and flexibility," or "the ability to concentrate balanced forces and to strike with great strength a selected point in the hostile defense system."
-In western Quang Tri Province, Davis's primary difficulty was traversing rugged, unfamiliar terrain to reach enemy sanctuaries, all while maintaining lines of communication.
+Defense Department (U.S. Army) CC 57411 Gen Creighton W. Abrams (right) talks with MajGen George I. Forsythe, commanding general of the U.S. Army's 1st Cavalry Division (Airmobile). when assaulting islands of enemy strength.72 The Joint concept for amphibious operations reasoned that the usefulness of such operations stemmed "from mobility and flexibility," or "the ability to concentrate balanced forces and to strike with great strength a selected point in the hostile defense system."73 In western Quang Tri Province, Davis's primary difficulty was traversing rugged, unfamiliar terrain to reach enemy sanctuaries, all while maintaining lines of communication.
 Treating the assault as an amphibious operation allowed him to bypass a series of hazards and select the most advantageous locations to attack.
-Built into amphibious operation doctrine, too, was the intended effect of compelling the enemy to disperse their forces, resulting in "making expensive and wasteful efforts in attempting to defend [their] coast line."74 If 3d Marine Division could elicit such behavior from the enemy, it would force People's Army of Vietnam troops to stand and fight in western Quang Tri Province, not the populated lowlands.
+Built into amphibious operation doctrine, too, was the intended effect of compelling the enemy to disperse their forces, resulting in "making expensive and wasteful efforts in attempting to defend [their] coast line."74 If 3d Marine Division could elicit such behavior from the enemy, it would force North Vietnamese troops to stand and fight in western Quang Tri Province, not the populated lowlands.
 High mobility offered such a high degree of maneuverability, though, that 3d Marine Division did not have to focus solely on destroying enemy units.
 It could instead target the enemy's ability to wage war in the Republic of Vietnam by attacking base areas and cutting off units already in the field, allowing friendly forces elsewhere to destroy them.
 It was, in effect, a realization of the strategy that Westmoreland tried to implement in 1967.
 The difference, however, was that the offensive-minded high mobility attacked rather than interdicted the enemy.
 In June 1968, Army General Creighton W. Abrams Jr. replaced Westmoreland.
 As Westmoreland's recent deputy, Abrams previously had operational control over III MAF after the creation of USMACV Forward at Phu Bai in February 1968.
-Like his former boss, Abrams believed American and Republic of Vietnam forces should stop PAVN units at the border before they could reach the population centers.
+Like his former boss, Abrams believed American and Republic of Vietnam forces should stop NVA units at the border before they could reach the population centers.
 Both, too, skirmished with Marine leadership over how to fight in I Corps, which spilled into the press in the United States.
 Where both men diverged, however, was the strongpoint defense.75 On 19 June, 3d Marine Division initiated Operation Charlie, the evacuation and eventual razing of Khe Sanh.
 The 1968 spring offensive indicated an American willingness to conduct operations with mobility in mind, but the bulldozing of Khe Sanh, the last vestige of the strongpoint defense system that Major General Davis termed a "\$6 billion blunder," announced it demonstrably.
 Hanoi claimed a political and psychological victory, as the Americans left a base that commanders in Saigon once declared they would defend at all costs.
-USMACV and III MAF, however, argued that defensive outposts of the McNamara Line, with Khe Sanh as the linchpin, were no longer necessary.
-Changes on the battlefield 73 Doctrine for Amphibious Operations, 1 August 1967, LFM-01 (Washington, DC: Department of the Army and the Navy, 1967), 1-3.
+USMACV and III MAF, however, argued that defenders 72 Col Marion C. Dalby, "Task Force Hotel's Inland Beachheads," Marine Corps Gazette 53, no. 1 (January 1969): 34-38.
+73 Doctrine for Amphibious Operations, 1 August 1967, LFM-01 (Washington, DC: Department of the Army and the Navy, 1967), 1-3.
 74 Doctrine for Amphibious Operations, 1-3.
-See also LtGen Herman Nickerson Jr., Leadership Lessons and Remembrances from Vietnam (Washington, DC: History and Museums Division, Headquarters Marine Corps, 1988), 78.
+See also LtGen Herman Nickerson Jr., Leadership Lessons and Remembrances from Vietnam (Washington, DC: History and Museums Division, Headquarters, U.S. Marine Corps, 1988), 78.
 75 Gregory A. Daddis, Withdrawal: Reassessing America's Final Years in Vietnam (New York: Oxford University Press, 2017), 17-19.

 76 Davis, The Story of Ray Davis, 8.